 Copy the files to your TestComplete computer.

-Depending on how you instrument your application, specify these files in the Add Tested Application, Create New Project or Record Test wizard (see Instrumenting iOS Applications in TestComplete UI), or in your test (see Instrumenting iOS Applications From Scripts).
+Depending on how you instrument your application, specify these files in the Add Tested Application wizard or in your test (see Instrumenting iOS Applications From Scripts (Legacy)).

 If you are instrumenting your application in Xcode or Xamarin Studio, follow the appropriate instructions: